-First thing is first, is to focus your efforts.
+The first thing is first, is to focus your efforts.
 If you think you are facing the chore of a lifetime, you’re going to put it off.
 Instead, think about what areas of the home you really want to clean and clear.
-Perhaps your bedroom is simply out of control, the bathroom has a mind of its own or the living room is simply full of unknown corners and clutter, if so, attack these spaces with vigour.
+Perhaps your bedroom is simply out of control, the bathroom has a mind of its own or the living room is simply full of unknown corners and clutter if so, attack these spaces with vigour.
 If your bathroom is relatively clean and tidy, you look after your kitchen and keep a tight ship in the garage, why bother?
-By fine tuning your mentality and approaching the task systematically, you will have a better attitude towards cleaning and enjoy the benefits far more.
+By fine-tuning your mentality and approaching the task systematically, you will have a better attitude towards cleaning and enjoy the benefits far more.

 Take time to clear